wildlyinaccurate/jekyll-responsive-image/README.md

   #
   output_path_format: assets/resized/%{width}/%{basename}

+  # [Optional, Default: true]
+  # Whether or not to save the generated assets into the source folder.
+  save_to_source: false

   # [Optional, Default: []]
   # By default, only images referenced by the responsive_image and responsive_image_block
   # tags are resized.
 Here you can set a list of paths or path globs to resize other